 Information offered here is for educational purposes only and is not intended to diagnose or treat medical conditions.
 As always, we advise you to do your own research + apply your own judgment concerning the safety and usage of any herbs or plant extracts.

 Resins will not burn on their own, they will require heat from either an oil burner or charcoal disk.

 ▵ using an oil burner releases much more of the true aroma of the resin than charcoal disks and also creates far less smoke.
-Place a piece of foil in the well of your oil burner and lay the resin on top; this prevents lots of mess and cleaning after use.
-Alternatively, pour a small amount of light vegetable oil such as olive or sunflower into the well of your oil burner (depending on the size of your burner, keep the oil under halfway up the well) and place the resin in the oil
+Place a piece of foil in the well of your oil burner and lay a small piece of resin on top; this prevents lots of mess and cleaning after use.
+Electric oil burners also work well.

 ▿ Never leave an oil burner un-attended.
 Keep out of reach of children.